jrglasgow/sodium/README.md

    * Select "Sodium" for the encryption method
    * Select the name of the key definition you created in step 2
    * Click "Save"
-4. Test your encryption by selecting "Test" under "Operations" for the encryption profile on the profiles listing page (/admin/config/system/encryption/profiles)